Daveeeid/NCD_Mortality_Rwanda/README.md

 1. Data Cleaning (Python)

--Removed missing values and standard formatting errors
+- Removed missing values and standard formatting errors

--Calculated TOTAL column as an average of FEMALE and MALE
+- Calculated TOTAL column as an average of FEMALE and MALE

 📷 Python Screenshot: Handling missing values and calculating total mortality